 Melt Organic's blend of coconut, sunflower, and flaxseed oils is spiked with a patented probiotic called GanedenBC30.
 The makers of the product claim that the bacteria survives 10 times better in the gut than yogurt cultures, and, in turn, can bolster immunity and digestive health more effectively.
 "GanedenBC30 contains the probiotic strain, Bacillus coagulans GBI-30, 6086.
 This strain is different than the standard probiotic strain, Lactobacillus, which is more commonly found in probiotic products," explains Koszyk.
 "Some research has suggested GanedenBC30 might increase immune system functions and decrease harmful gut bacteria.
 However, there is currently not enough research to guarantee specific benefits claims."

 The Bottom Line: Fermented foods like sauerkraut and green olives are likely more potent sources of probiotics than a man-made buttery spread spiked with gut bugs.
 But if you’re interested in getting extra probiotics in, Koszyk gives you the green light.
 “I wouldn’t depend on it as your sole source since there’s no way to know how many of the probiotics are actually making it into your system.
 That said, it is a source of a less common probiotic and consuming various strains can only benefit gut health,” she explains.

 Enjoy Life Foods Baking Mixes

-We love that Enjoy Life’s baking mixes are free of scary stuff like hydrogenated oil and caramel coloring (the potentially cancer-causing chemical that makes cola brown), but they shouldn’t be your go-to source of probiotics.
+We love that Enjoy Life's baking mixes are free of gluten and synthetic ingredients like hydrogenated oils and caramel coloring, but they shouldn't be your go-to source of probiotics.
 Sure, they contain the bacteria bacillus coagulans, but the little buggers have very poor resistance to heat.
 "Probiotics are usually destroyed when cooked at high temperatures, so you're likely not reaping many of their healthy gut benefits," explains Moskovitz.

 The Bottom Line: If you want brownies or muffins with a clean ingredient profile, go ahead and grab a box.
 But when it comes to weight loss and gut health, they likely won't help.